-Dr. Shannon Dames comes to the Roots to Heal team with a focus on research and development, ensuring program methods are evidence-informed.
+Dr. Shannon Dames comes to the RTT-KAT team with a focus on research and development, ensuring program methods are evidence and patient informed.
 She developed the Roots Theory and works as a nursing professor, and resilience researcher.
-As a byproduct of her doctoral work that focused on the core factors that promote human flourishing, Dr. Dames led a team of multi-disciplinary professionals to develop the Roots to Thrive program.
-She also serves as the project lead for a multi-agency effort to make ketamine-assisted psychotherapy (embedded in resilience development) available in the health authority on Vancouver Island.
+As a byproduct of her doctoral work that focused on the core factors that promote human flourishing, Dr. Dames spearheaded the development of the Roots to Thrive.
+She serves as the project lead for the Roots program, including the Roots program and medicine-assisted therapies.

-Phil comes to the Roots to Heal program with a history of working with families and corporations, managing nearly every facet of their financial wellbeing.
+Phil comes to the RTT-KAT team with a history of working with families and corporations, managing nearly every facet of their financial wellbeing.
 Phil’s passion surrounds mens health and the cultivation of environments that promote emotional awareness and expression.
 Phil has developed the Roots to Thrive Virtual Program and is leading the virtual offerings of Roots to Thrive in partnership with the Ladysmith Family and Friends (LaFF) Resource Program.

 Marnie comes to the Roots to Heal team with an extensive history as a change agent in spiritual, cultural, and mental health.
 She now works as a Spiritual Health Practitioner with the local health authority and serves as a Roots to Thrive and Ketamine-assisted Psychotherapy (KAP) facilitator.